the-alchemist-gh/phase-3-sql-aggregate-functions-readme/README.md

 # SQL Aggregate Functions

+## Overview

+We'll cover basic aggregate functions and how to write SQL queries that utilize them.

+## Objectives

-1. What are aggregate functions and when do we use them?
+1. Define aggregate functions and when to use them
-2. Learn the basic aggregate functions to select the sum, average, minimum and maximum values from tables columns.
+2. Use the following aggregrate functions in SQL queries: average, sum, count, minimum, maximum
-3. Practice writing SQL queries that utilize aggregate functions.

 ## Operating on Data

-Imagine writing an application for a restaurant owner to track their customers and transactions, or an app that an e-commerce company uses to store users, transactions and shopping behaviors.
+Imagine writing an application for a restaurant owner to track her customers and transactions, or an app that an e-commerce company uses to store users, transactions and shopping behaviors.
 Think about creating a social networking application whose administrators want to keep track of the number of times a user logs on and identify who their most frequent users are.
 It's easy to see that storing or persisting information in an application or program is about more than just keeping track of static data.
 We can imagine any number of situations in which we want to operate on or analyze the data we store.
-Our restaurant owner will want to discover who their biggest spenders are or what they make on average over a busy weekend.
+Our restaurant owner will want to discover who her biggest spenders are or what they make on average over a busy weekend.
 Our e-commerce company wants to know who their most frequent buyers are and how much they spend on average on a given item, and so on.

 We can do so using the aggregate functions that SQL makes available to us.
 With these functions we can sum and average column data, request minimum and maximum values, and more.
 SQL also makes available to use keywords that allow us to group aggregated data by various categories and narrow our search criteria based on various conditions.